Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 address must satisfy whatever is between the ``with`` and ``end`` keywords.

-In this case since there is nothing between ``with`` and ``end``, we have no additional requirements, but the address must be in use, either by a user or by another contract.
+In this case there is nothing between ``with`` and ``end``, so we have no additional requirements.
+However, the address must be in use, either by a user or by another contract - otherwise Scilla will not accept it as having a legal address type.
 (We will go into more detail about address types when the exchange interacts with the listed token contracts.)

-Multiple transitions will need to check that the ``_sender`` is the current ``admin``, so let's define a procedure that checks that that is the case:
+Multiple transitions will need to check that the ``_sender`` is the current ``admin``, so let us define a procedure that checks that that is the case:

 .. code-block:: ocaml